Peter Paul Rubens: Raising of the Cross

 On the central panel, the painter accentuates this technique.
 This means we have to put aside our modern taste for sobriety, for a moment, and not let ourselves be influenced by the abundance of characters.

 Remember that you are in a country around the Mediterranean Sea, at noon; the intense sunlight casts harsh shadows.
 Technically, it allows the artist to create depth on the flat surface of the wooden support planks.
 The snow-white Jesus stands out against the dark foliage.
 At the front, the light falls on the muscles of super-athletic executioners, modelled as if they were sculptures.
 A separate spotlight is on the armoured soldier.
-Because he is the only one who looks at the executed person, it is assumed that he’s the one who is inviting us as spectators to watch, and be touched by the suffering of this innocent.
+Because he is the only one who looks at the executed person, it is assumed that he’s the one who is inviting us as spectators to watch, and be touched by the suffering of this innocent man.

 Now take a look at the panel on the right: you are looking the sun in the eye.
 However, an eclipse of the sun begins, as the evangelist Luke wrote (Lk 23:45).
 Dark clouds begin to gather; does that make the shadows a bit softer?
 In any case, shadows are in the foreground on this panel, in backlight.
 The remaining brightness is located in the perspective.
 Observe how that light still plays on the front horse’s mane.